dosadi/hydra/drivers/linux/README.md

   - `HYDRA_IOCTL_INFO` – returns vendor/device, BAR0 info, IRQ/IRQ count.
   - `HYDRA_IOCTL_RD32`/`WR32` – read/write BAR0 offsets (aligned 32-bit).
 - This stub is not built in CI; it requires kernel headers/toolchain.
+- `hydra_drm_stub.c` is a DRM/KMS placeholder that binds to the PCI ID, maps BAR0, and registers a DRM device without planes or GEM yet.
+Enable it manually when you’re ready to bring up modesetting; not built by default.